siddesh333/testrepo/aws3.md

 <img width="800" height="500" alt="image" src="https://github.com/user-attachments/assets/ed54163b-8c2f-4eb7-a62d-e9fffc2b0bad" />

-3. The External ID will be provided to create an IAM role in the AWS account
+3. Use the External ID in step 1 to create an IAM role in the AWS account

 **Important**: The External ID is a security credential that ensures only authorized Datadog integration can assume the AWS role.